rjkoch/2019_ORNL_total_Scattering/README.md

         `conda activate diffpy`

-7. Download and unzip these tutorial files to a meaningful directory.
+7. Download and unzip these example files to a meaningful directory.
     - Navigate to wherever you have placed the files using `cd /path/to/files`